CharlesZ54/mewhenbowling/README.md

 # My Calendar Website

 A modern, responsive website that hosts a calendar with an iCal feed that people can subscribe to.
-Built for hosting on GitHub Pages.
+Built for hosting on GitHub Pages with automatic iCal generation via GitHub Actions.

 ## Features